Legal Landscape

 The strongest public screening signals are still brand-name drug use, diagnosis timing, objective records, and ER or hospital treatment.

-Two active federal MDLs now define the current landscape
+Two active federal MDLs now define the current federal picture

 The April 1, 2026 JPML report shows two GLP-1 product-liability MDLs that matter right now.
 MDL 3094 covers the larger GI-injury track, while MDL 3163 is the separate NAION vision-loss track.